Module 2 of 5

 Prompting

 Post-training gave us a model that follows instructions.
-The quality of those instructions: the prompt: now determines the quality of the output.
+But which instructions?
+The quality of the prompt now determines the quality of the output, and here a new problem emerges: the same task, stated slightly differently, can produce substantially different results.
 For social scientists, this is not just a practical concern.
 A prompt is a measurement instrument: it defines what construct you measure, how reliably you measure it, and whether your results replicate.

 Prompting as a Research Instrument